oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/podman-sharded-database-with-user-defined-sharding.md

 ### Remove the Podman Container

-Once the shard is deleted from the Sharded Database, you can remove the Podman Container which was deployed earlier for the deleted shard database.
+Once the shard is deleted from the Oracle Globally Distributed Database, you can remove the Podman Container which was deployed earlier for the deleted shard database.

 If the deleted shard was `shard3`, to remove its Podman Container, please use the below steps: